dantalion23/datasciencecoursera/README.md

-readme file for datasciencecoursera repo
+README file for datasciencecoursera repo
 ========================================